Shiyu Ji

 I am interested in the intersection of NLP and political polarization.
 My work spans three main areas:

-- Developing NLP tools that support theory-driven research in the social sciences.
+2. Developing NLP tools that support theory-driven research in the social sciences, including tools for detecting persuasion strategies and other forms of political communication.

-In addition, I have worked on projects such as LLM-based debate system, socio-epidemiology and neighborhood segregation.
+In addition, I have worked on projects such as LLM-based debate system as well as the role of cultural information in such systemssocio-epidemiology and neighborhood segregation.

 These projects have allowed me to collaborate across disciplines, including Information Science, Literature, Computer Science, Operations Research, and Public Health, for which I am deeply grateful.
 Outside of academia, I am an a-cappella bass singer and arranger.